ProtoShotXAI: Using Prototypical Few-Shot Architecture for Explainable AI: Experiments

 where $\epsilon>0$ is the adversarial budget, $\theta$ are the parameters of the network and $J(\cdot, \cdot, \cdot)$ is the categorical cross-entropy loss.
 The adversarial samples are presented to the ProtoShotXAI network.

 The results of this experiment are shown in Figures \ref{fig:adv_example} and \ref{fig:adv_hist_and_roc}.
 There are several observations that we make by considering the results in Figure \ref{fig:adv_example}.
-The feature attribution maps of all methods on the adversarial data were noisy and provided little-to-no insight; however, by plotting the component weights of the support prototype, the query sample, and the ProtoShotXAI score, we noticed a clear difference between the adversarial samples and benign samples.
-A benign \textbf{four} and adversarial \textbf{four} were selected from the testing dataset to demonstrate this difference.
+The feature attribution maps of all methods on the adversarial data were noisy and provided little-to-no insight; however, by plotting the component weights of the support prototype, the query sample, and the ProtoShotXAI score, we noticed a clear difference between the adversarial samples and benign samples. \rebuttaltext{The components are the raw element values that make a vector.
+For example, in Figure \ref{fig:adv_example} the components for the support set are the values of the vector $\pbf_{S,c}$ (as defined by equation \ref{eq:Prototype_vector}), the query set are the values of the vector $\fbf({\xbf}_{m}') \odot \wbf^{c}$, and the ProtoShotXAI components are the values of the vector $\pbf_{S,c} \odot \left[\fbf({\xbf}_{m}') \odot \wbf^{c} \right]$ (as defined in numerator of equation \ref{eq:ProtoShotXAI_vector} prior to the summation of components).}

+In this experiment, a benign \textbf{four} and adversarial \textbf{four} were selected from the testing dataset to demonstrate this difference.
 As shown in the top two plots of Figure \ref{fig:adv_example}, a benign \textbf{four} correlates well to the support prototype of a \textbf{four} (top left plot), which causes prominent peaks in the ProtoShotXAI components and subsequent scores.
 The prototype of a \textbf{five} causes the query \textbf{four} to produce a lot of negative weights and is not correlated well to the support prototype of a \textbf{five} (top right plot).
 The result is as expected: the benign \textbf{four}'s score for the class \textbf{four} prototype is much larger than the class \textbf{five} prototype.
-However, in the adversarial query sample of a \textbf{four}, neither the score for the prototype of the \textbf{four} or the prototype of the \textbf{five} are well correlated (bottom left and right plots, respectively).
+However, in the adversarial query sample of a \textbf{four}, neither the score for the prototype of the \textbf{four} nor the prototype of the \textbf{five} are well correlated (bottom left and right plots, respectively).
 The overall score is poor for both classes but is marginally worse for class \textbf{four} than for class \textbf{five}.
 As a result, the adversarial sample is incorrectly classified as the \textbf{five} class.